tmaklin/tigz/README.md

 ```
 This will create the tigz executable in the `build/bin` directory.

-Optinally, use `make install` afterwards to install tigz.
+Optionally, use `make install` afterwards to install tigz.
 The
 installation path can be modified by passing
 `-DCMAKE_INSTALL_PREFIX=/path/to/install/tigz/in` to cmake.